Theory and practice

 heavy or light, every deepened well becomes a small but

-are actually created, and as there is a repeating pattern
+absorbers are thus created, and as there is a repeating

-of well depth, there is also a repeating pattern of fully
+pattern of well depth, there is also a repeating pattern

-the diffuser will still be compromised, no matter how 'transparent'
+potential of the diffuser will be compromised, no matter

-the fabric may be.
-In short: this is a compromise one
+how 'transparent' the fabric may be.
+In short: this is a

-might be able to live with -- one that's still better
+compromise one might be able to live with -- one that's

-than no diffusion at all.
-This cannot be said about the
+better than no diffusion at all.
+This cannot be said

-first method of stretching the fabric directly against
+about the first method of stretching the fabric directly

 painting diffusers is usually not